 After an offering of appreciation to pioneer women, there is the story of Mrs Stephen George Henty, the first European woman at Portland, to whom the booklet was dedicated.
 She is often called Mrs Stephen George Henty, but let us call her Jane (Pace).

 There are the recollections of Mrs George Godwin Crouch (Marianne Trangmar) spanning from 1840 to 1917.
 Then, a list of “Worthy Pioneers” compiled by Sarah Jane Wadmore.
 Included is one of my favourites, Rebecca Kittson (Mrs William Lightbody) and Mrs Fawthrop, Jane Rosevear, wife of Captain James Fawthrop the lifeboat captain.

 Following is the story of Mrs Richard Charlton Hedditch and further on, a letter she wrote on Christmas Day 1848, to her parents in England.
 Another woman often referred to by her husband’s name, she was Rachel Forward Read.

 After some local poetry comes “Belles and Beauties of the Early Days”.
 Those included are Misses Henty, Learmonth, Trangmar and Herbertson.

-Finally is a list of Portland’s Pioneering Women.
-Women born or living in Portland prior to 1864 were eligible.
-This is where I found Margaret.
+Finally is a list of Portland’s Pioneering Women with women living in Portland prior to 1864 eligible.
+That’s where I found Margaret.
 The Diwells lived in Portland for about five years from the time of their arrival on the Duke of Richmond in 1852.

 The photographs in the booklet are of Mrs Jane Henty, Mrs Marianne Crouch, Mrs Janet Laurie, Sarah Jane Wadmore and Mrs Rachel Hedditch.

-The booklet also comes as an Archive CD book and is available from the Genealogical Society of Victoria.
+The booklet also comes as an Archive CD book available from the Genealogical Society of Victoria.

 Online book – Portland Pioneer Women’s Book of Remembrance